 - Scrub the tiles or pool edge along the water line: Algae can cling to the pool’s edge making it a breeding ground for bacteria.
 Regular scrubbing will prevent any buildup of these harmful substances.

-- Shock your pool: "Shocking” refers to the process of adding chlorine or non-chlorine chemicals to your pool in order to raise the "free chlorine” level to a point where contaminates such as algae and bacteria are destroyed.
+- Shock your pool: "Shocking” refers to the process of adding chlorine or non-chlorine chemicals to your pool in order to raise the "free chlorine” level to a point where contaminants such as algae and bacteria are destroyed.
 On average, it is recommended that you shock your pool every two weeks, or once a week during peak swimming season.

 Fountains demand regular servicing to maintain their beautiful, tranquil appearance.
 Fountains that are lacking proper maintenance suffer from neglect and can actually detract from your property’s appeal.